Header Schemes

 This new concept thus achieves improvements in health and advances in the individualised treatment of people with obesity, diabetes, cardiovascular, neurological, digestive and kidney diseases, as well as oncology patients.

-"A personalised diet with distinctive genome-based dietary approaches could be an effective way of medically controlling weight and prescribing diets with different macronutrient composition.
-This has been the subject of several University of Navarra patents, some of which have been licensed to a pharmaceutical laboratory in Navarra, so its application today is not utopian but a promising reality," he explained.
+"A personalized per diem expenses with distinctive genome-based dietary approaches could be an effective way of medically controlling weight and prescribing diets with different macronutrient composition.
+This has been the subject of several University of Navarra patents, some of which have been licensed to a pharmaceutical laboratory in Navarra, so that its application today is not utopian but a promising reality," he explained.

-The professor pointed out that one of the most notable scientific advances in the field of medical nutrition is precisely the development of the so-called nutriomic sciences, which address the global study of genes for a better understanding of metabolism and the diagnosis of health or prognosis of disease, with the aim of prescribing precision nutrition exclusively for each person.
-"A balanced dietary nutrition is the main element not only in the maintenance of health, but also in the prevention and treatment of disease, as recognised by the World Health Organisation (WHO)," he said.
+The professor pointed out that one of the most notable scientific advances in the field of medical nutrition is precisely the development of the so-called nutriomic sciences, which address the global study of genes for a better knowledge of metabolism and the diagnosis of health or prognosis of disease, with the aim of prescribing an exclusive precision nutrition for each person.
+"A dietetically balanced nutrition is the main element not only in the maintenance of health, but also in the prevention and treatment of disease as has been recognized by the World Health Organization (WHO)," he recalled.

-He then referred to the good news that closed the 18-19 academic year, the third place obtained by the University of Navarra in the Times Higher Education ranking for teaching, behind the Oxford and Cambridge campuses.
+He then referred to the good news that closed the 18-19 academic year, the third place obtained by the University of Navarra in the Times Higher Education ranking in teaching, behind the campus of Oxford and Cambridge.

-Sánchez Tabernero had words of remembrance for the first rector of the University, Professor Ismael Sánchez Bella, who passed away in December 2018.
-"It seems like a funny joke or an act of poetic justice that, a few months after the death of Don Ismael, this small Estudi General that he started six decades ago has appeared in a ranking alongside the two legendary English universities that he longed to resemble".
+Sánchez Tabernero had words of remembrance for the first President of the University, Professor Ismael Sánchez Bella, who passed away in December 2018.
+"It seems like a funny joke or an act of poetic justice that, a few months after the death of Don Ismael, that small Estudio General that he started six decades ago has appeared in a ranking next to the two mythical English universities that he longed to resemble."

 Among other academic novelties, he cited new master's programmes that are being launched: the Executive Master's in Big Data Science and the Master's in Business Management Pharmabio Tech, in the Alumni building in Madrid, and the Master's in Management, at IESE.